Matt O'Malley: Sixth term (2020 and 2021)

-O'Malley voted against legislation that was passed by the City Council which restricted the use of rubber bullets, tear gas, and pepper spray by the Boston Police Department.
+In October 2021, O'Malley voted against legislation that was passed by the City Council which restricted the use of rubber bullets, tear gas, and pepper spray by the Boston Police Department.

 In October 2021, the City Council passed and Acting Mayor Janey signed into law an ordinance sponsored by O'Malley requiring buildings in the city that are larger than 20,000 square feet to reach net-zero carbon emissions by the year 2050 and setting emissions reporting requirements for such buildings.
+For years, joined by fellow council members Michelle Wu and Lydia Edwards, O'Malley had pushed to have the city divest its financial resources from fossil fuels.
+In November 2021, Wu (as mayor) signed such an ordinance into law.

+In December 2020, O'Malley announced that he would not seek re-election in the 2021 Boston City Council election, making his sixth term his final.

 Post-Council employment

-In December 2021, O'Malley announced his new position as Chief Sustainability Officer for Vicinity Energy, the largest district energy provider in the United States.
+In December 2021, O'Malley announced his new position as chief sustainability officer for Vicinity Energy, the largest district energy provider in the United States.
+Vicinity Energy is an American district energy subsidiary of Antin Infrastructure Partners.

 Personal life

 O'Malley and his wife, Kathryn, have one daughter.
 His second cousin is Jen O'Malley Dillon.